-- 1. The Parties agree to endeavour to exchange information necessary for the preparation, drawing up and maintenance of resolution plans in accordance with Article 12 of CCPRRR and with [insert the reference of the Commission Delegated Regulation under Article 12(7) of CCPRRR], adopted on the [insert details] and [insert the reference to the legal framework containing the similar requirements under the law of the relevant third countries]. - 2.
-In particular the [TC Authority] agrees to assist the [EU Authority] with information relevant for the preparation, drawing up and maintenance of the resolution plan where the information either relates to the services provided by the CCP/an EU CCP in [name of the TC] such a TC or where the CCP/an EU CCP has a subsidiary in [name of the TC] and this information is, in the view of the EU Authority, needed for the preparation, the drawing up and maintenance of the resolution plan. - 3.
-In addition, the [TC Authority] agrees to provide information to the EU Authority on a TC CCP from [name of the TC] providing services in the EU where, in the view of the [EU Authority], it is relevant for the preparation, drawing up and maintenance of the resolution plan, i.e. where the resolution plan envisages the clearing offer to be taken into account. - 4.
+- 1. The Parties agree to endeavour to exchange information necessary for the preparation, drawing up and maintenance of resolution plans in accordance with Article 12 of CCPRRR with the corresponding regulatory technical standards further specifying the contents of the resolution plan in accordance with Article 12(7) of CCPRRR, adopted on the [insert details] and [insert the reference to the legal framework containing the similar requirements under the law of the relevant third countries]. - 2.
+In particular the [TC Authority] agrees to assist the [EU Authority] with information relevant for the preparation, drawing up and maintenance of the resolution plan where the information either relates to the services provided by the EU CCP in such a TC or where the EU CCP has a subsidiary in such a TC and this information is, in the view of the EU Authority, needed for the preparation, the drawing up and maintenance of the resolution plan. - 3.
+In addition, the [TC Authority] agrees to provide information to the EU Authority on a TC CCP providing services in the EU where, in the view of the [EU Authority], it is relevant for the preparation, drawing up and maintenance of the resolution plan, i.e. where the resolution plan envisages the clearing offer to be taken into account. - 4.
 The [EU Authority] agrees to provide the following resolution related information: [to be completed by the EU Authority]. - 5.
 The [TC Authority] agrees to provide the following resolution related information: [to be completed by the TC Authority]. - 6.
 The Parties agree to endeavour to consult and cooperate on the exercise of powers under enforcement procedures, further specified under Article 77 of CCPRR on the recognition and enforcement of third-country resolution proceedings and [insert references to the similar powers under the law of the relevant third countries].

-6 Assessment of resolvability
+Assessment of resolvability

 - 1. The Parties agree to endeavour to exchange information in relation to the assessment of the resolvability of the CCP, that shall take place at the same time as drawing up and updating the resolution plan and in accordance with; (a) Article 15 of CCPRRR; (b) Section C of the Annex of CCPRRR; and (c) the Guidelines [insert name] issued by ESMA in accordance with Article 15(5) of CCPRRR, with the aim to promote the convergence of resolution practices regarding the application of Section C of the Annex to CCPRRR for CCPs regulated by CCPRRR and [insert the reference to the legal framework containing the similar requirements under the law of the relevant third country] for CCPs regulated by [insert TC regulatory legal reference]. - 2.
-The [TC Authority] agrees to assist the [EU Authority] with information relevant for the assessment of the resolvability where the information either relates to the services provided by the CCP/an EU CCP in from [name of the TC] or where the CCP/an EU CCP has a subsidiary in [name of the TC] and this information is, in the view of the [EU Authority], needed for the assessment of resolvability.
+The [TC Authority] agrees to assist the [EU Authority] with information relevant for the assessment of the resolvability where the information either relates to the services provided by the EU CCP in such a TC or where the EU CCP has a subsidiary in such a TC and this information is, in the view of the [EU Authority], needed for the assessment of resolvability.

-3. The [TC Authority] agrees to endeavour to provide information to the EU Authority on a CCP from [name of the TC] providing services in the EU where, in the view of the EU Authority, it is relevant for the resolvability assessment.
+3. The [TC Authority] agrees to endeavour to provide information to the EU Authority on a TC CCP providing services in the EU where, in the view of the EU Authority, it is relevant for the resolvability assessment.

-7 Powers to address or remove impediments
+Powers to address or remove impediments